Sovsa/demo-app/README.md

 ### 4. Visit the page
 Unless there is an conflict of ports on your localhost, you should be able to visit the page on http://localhost:8080/

+### 5. Upload files
+Upload the inventory.json and the products.json to the page on the homepage to test the functionality.
+The inventory must be uploaded first for the products to find the articles.